facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ### Add the Meal Selection Flow

+First, copy the following code to the Constants.cs class, below the _FacebookAppId_ definition:

+    public static readonly string FBActionBaseUri = "Base URL for the website where your meal pages exist";
+    public static readonly string FacebookAppGraphAction = "<Your namespace>";

-Add the following Meal object in the ViewModel:
+After that, add the following Meal class definition in the FacebookDataModel.cs file.

     public class Meal
     {